-Our current curriculum is from GeeWhiz online.
-We also have a bible curriculum that our teachers follow each week.
+Our current curriculum is a combination from ABC Jesus Loves Me and GeeWhiz online.
 At your tour you will receive a packet that provides you with a sample of the curriculum in your child's room.

 I only need 3 days per week, is this possible?